luudinhtam/Simple-Product-Management-System/README.md

 - User can manage product records, including *viewing, adding, editing, deleting, searching, and sorting products*.

-- The project applies structures, arrays of structures, and modular programming for organized and maintainable code.
+- The project applies structures, array of structures, and modular programming for organized and maintainable code.

 - The system supports loading and saving data to/from a text file.